Paul's Authority and Criticism

 “Let another man praise thee, and not thine own mouth; a stranger, and not thine own lips.” (proverbs 27:2)

+Let yourself be praised by others but refrain from boasting of yourself.
 The only commendations Paul suggests anyone needs are the commendations of the Lord.

+Let’s move into chapter 11 as it is a continuation of chapter 10 and Paul’s topic of defending His apostleship before the believer at Corinth.
+However, in chapter 11, Paul unleashes some real gems of inspiration on us while he is proving his character as an apostle.
 Because of this I am prevented from entering into chapter 11 expositionally because by the time we get to verse 3 we would be wrapped up in a thirty minute discussion – which we don’t have.

-So, lets read through chapter 11 together in preparation to hit is expositionally or verse by verse next week.
+So, lets read through chapter 11 together in preparation to hit it expositionally or verse by verse next week.
+Listen to some of the theological gems that come forward in these verses though:

 2nd Corinthians 11:1 Would to God ye could bear with me a little in my folly: and indeed bear with me.